-We have determined materiality to be £175 million.
-In determining materiality, we applied a blended approach, using 1% of total assets and 1% of total external debt.
+We have determined materiality to be £182 million.
+In determining materiality, we applied a range of measures, using 1% of total assets and 1% of total external debt.
+This range has remained unchanged from 2019.

-The increase in materiality from the previous year is due to the increase in external borrowings of £3.1 billion and associated increase in intercompany receivables from the lending of the proceeds to other entities within the group.
+The increase in materiality from the previous year is due to the increase in external borrowings of £0.7 billion and associated increase in intercompany receivables from the lending of the proceeds to other entities within the group.
 External debt is defined as short-term and long-term borrowings.